-Krause, R-Fort Worth, was first elected to represent House District 93 in 2012.
-He serves on the House Corrections and Land & Resource Management committees and works as a constitutional attorney, college professor of American history and government and as a public speaker.
+Krause, R-Fort Worth, has represented House District 93 since 2013.
+He sits on the House Culture, Recreation & Tourism and Land & Resource Management committees.
+Krause is a constitutional attorney, professor of American history and government, and public speaker.
 Krause and his business partner also consult organizations on ways to creatively reward and retain key employees.

 Leach, R-Plano, has represented House District 67 since 2012.
-He serves on the House Criminal Jurisprudence and Government Transparency & Operation committees.
+He serves as vice chair of the House Urban Affairs Committee and sits on the Economic & Small Business Development Committee.
 Leach practices law with Gray Reed & McGraw P.C., where he specializes in general business, real estate and construction law.
-Previously, Leach served on the steering committee for the Baylor Business Network in Dallas.

 Levinthal joined the Center for Public Integrity, a Washington, D.C.-based nonprofit news organization, in 2013 and leads a reporting team investigating the influence of money in federal politics.
-Previously, he reported on campaign finance and lobbying issues for Politico and co-wrote the daily Politico Influence column, and he edited OpenSecrets.org.
-Additionally, he covered politics for The Dallas Morning News from 2003 to 2009.
+Previously, he reported on campaign finance and lobbying issues for Politico.
+Levinthal also edited OpenSecrets.org, a nonpartisan research group tracking money in U.S politics.

 Livingston joined the Tribune in 2014 as the lead reporter in Washington, D.C.
 She has covered political campaigns, House leadership and Congress for Roll Call, the Capitol Hill newspaper.
 Previously, Livingston pitched and produced political segments for CNN’s John King, USA, worked as a TV editor for The Hotline and was a political researcher at NBC News.

 Lucio, D-Brownsville, has represented House District 38 since 2007.
-He is vice chairman of the House Calendars Committee and sits on the Land and Resource Management and Natural Resources committees.
-In 2014, Lucio was appointed to the SWIFT Advisory Committee, which oversees the implementation of new policies for the state’s water supply.
-He is also a practicing attorney with the Lucio III Group.
+He serves as chair of the House Rules & Resolutions Committee and sits on the Government Transparency & Operation and Natural Resources committees.
+In 2014, Lucio was appointed to the SWIFT Advisory Committee, which oversees the implementation of new policies related to the state’s water supply.

 MacLaggan has previously worked as a national correspondent for Reuters, writing and editing stories about Texas and nearby states and overseeing a network of freelance writers.
 Before joining Reuters, she covered Texas government and politics for the Austin American-Statesman.
 She has also worked in Mexico City, where she wrote for publications including the Miami Herald's Mexico edition.